22 Free Price Quote Templates (Word | Excel)

 Terms of references

 These are the rules that govern the sales of the stated merchandise.
 It is important to delineate these terms clearly to the advantage of everyone who beholds them.
-That is to make it plain for the potential buyer and to minimize conflicts thereafter.
+That is to make it plain for the potential buyer and to minimise conflicts thereafter.

 The validity of the quotation

 How long is the quotation bound to last?
 Does it have an expiry date, or is it wholly open-ended?
 You have to address all these vital pieces of information in the price template.
-This, again, is necessary to minimize conflicts and unnecessary litigations.
+This, again, is necessary to minimise conflicts and unnecessary litigations.

 Tips for Making a Price Quote